english1234/vstcm/README.md

 Switch on!

+If you have a IR remote then you can control the game in a rather basic manner for the moment... (press OK to start)

 ## Testing games with AdvanceMAME

 A Raspberry Pi 4 or 400 is recommended (I have also tested with a Pi 3 Model B+ 2017 and an Orange Pi 3 LTS which seem to work ok too).
 If you are running the vstcm from the Raspberry/Orange Pi then a 3A supply would be preferable.